artemkovalyov/someoneinmyhead/src/posts/i-have-a-lot-of-russian-meat/a-lot-of-russian-meat.md

 We inspire free world to unite, that's what enemy miscalculate.

-In disgrace and defeat, scrambling back to home base russian meat sends a spit in the dictator's face
+In disgrace and defeat, scrambling back to home base They will silently spit in the dictator's face
-They will silently spit in the dictator's face having failed the feat with denial and scorn russian meat turns to eat those who had it born.
+Having failed the feat with denial and scorn
+;;russian meat turns to eat those who had it born.

 United we stand and supported by those
 Who believe in the